Bugleap-dev/260DaysOfCode/README.md

 │── projects/
 │── docs/
 │── README.md
-│── Progress_Tracking.md
 ```

 ### **🛠️ How to Use This Repo**
 - Each **day-XXX/** folder contains daily notes and code snippets.
 - The **projects/** folder contains coding challenges and projects.
 - The **docs/** folder includes additional learning resources and explanations.
-- The **progress_Tracking.md** file is where I’ll log my daily progress, milestones, reflections, and any obstacles encountered throughout the 275-day challenge.

 ### 📬 CONNECT WITH ME
 🐦 Twitter: [@Bugleap](https://x.com/Bugleap)